jon-heard/obsidian-inline-scripts-library/lists.sfile.md

 return [ "Failed to pick from list __" + $1 + "__.
 List is empty.\n\n" ];
 ```
 __
-lists pick {list name: name text} - Get a random item from the list {list name}.
+lists pick {list name: name text} - Gets a random item from the list {list name}.
 ***